Data querying in Entity Framework Core is performed against the DbSet

 Include related data

-method is used to eagerly load related data.
-You pass in the navigation property that you want to include in the result set.
-The following query will retrieve all authors and their books:
+method is used to eagerly load related data by passing in the navigation property that you want to include in the result set.

 var authors = context.Authors.Include(a => a.Books).ToList();